memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 As you can see in the above screenshot of the [toolchain manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager), Nordic gives you several options to launch your development environment with all paths set up correctly:

 - Open a terminal,
-- generate your own `env.sh` which you can then `source` in your terminal of choice,
+- generate your own `env.sh`, which you can then `source` in your terminal of choice,
-- open a dedicated `vscode` instance set up for the chosen SDK version.
+- open a dedicated `vscode` instance for the chosen SDK version.

-Since we want to have a better idea of what's going on underneath it all, we'll use *none* of the above options.
-Instead, we create our own `setup.sh` script which we base on the `env.sh` that the toolchain manager generates for you.
+Since we want a better idea of what's happening underneath it all, we'll use *none* of the above options.
+Instead, we create our own `setup.sh` script based on the `env.sh` the toolchain manager generates for you.

 ### Analyzing the `env.sh` script provided by Nordic

-First, go ahead and generate an `env.sh` script using the toolchain manager.
+First, generate an `env.sh` script using the toolchain manager.
 At the time of writing, the script configures the following variables when `source`d:

 - `PATH` is extended by several `bin` folders containing executables used by the nRF Connect SDK (and Zephyr).
 - `GIT_EXEC_PATH` and `GIT_TEMPLATE_DIR` are set to the versions used by the SDK.
-These environment variables are used by Git for [sub-commands](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables), and the default repository setup when using [templates](https://git-scm.com/docs/git-init#_template_directory), e.g., for the initial content of your `.gitignore`.
+Git uses these environment variables for [sub-commands](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables) and the default repository setup when using [templates](https://git-scm.com/docs/git-init#_template_directory), e.g., for the initial content of your `.gitignore.`
 - `ZEPHYR_TOOLCHAIN_VARIANT`, `ZEPHYR_SDK_INSTALL_DIR`, and `ZEPHYR_BASE` are Zephyr-specific environment variables which we'll explain just now.

 ### Creating a setup script

-Instead of using the provided `env.sh` script, we'll use a stripped-down version of that script to explore the ecosystem and also to get to know the most important environment variables.
+Instead of using the provided `env.sh` script, we'll use a stripped-down version to explore the ecosystem and get to know the most important environment variables.
 You can find the complete [setup script](https://github.com/lmapii/practical-zephyr/blob/main/setup.sh) in the root folder of the [accompanying GitHub repository](https://github.com/lmapii/practical-zephyr).

 After installing a toolchain with the [toolchain manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager) you should see a tree similar to the following in your installation directory, in my case `/opt/nordic/ncs`: